NasibSinghML/webscraping/report.md

 #Challenges

+Variety of Link Formats: Social media links can appear in various formats, such as full URLs (https://www.instagram.com/username), relative URLs (/username), or even encoded URLs (/redirect?url=https%3A%2F%2Fwww.instagram.com%2Fusername).
+Handling these different formats robustly requires preprocessing and sometimes decoding of URLs.

+Detection and Avoidance of Non-Social Links: Not all URLs containing social media domain names are direct links to social media profiles.
+Some may be internal links, redirects, or other unrelated content.
+It’s crucial to filter out such links to ensure only relevant social media profiles are extracted.

 Handling Different URL Formats: Ensuring URLs are properly formatted before processing.
 Regex Complexity: Crafting regex patterns to accurately identify and ignore specific social media links.